oroinc/documentation/backend/entities/acls.rst

 Show Parts of Templates Based on Permissions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Inside your templates you can use the ``is_granted()`` Twig function to check for certain
-permissions to hide parts of your views for users who do not have the required permissions:
+Inside your templates, you can use the ``is_granted()`` Twig function to check for certain permissions to hide parts of your views for users who do not have the required permissions:

 .. code-block:: html+jinja
    :caption: src/Acme/Bundle/DemoBundle/Resources/views/Task/update.html.twig